|

 (From Dyslexia Canada) Beginning February 14th, you can nominate an individual or publicly funded organization to receive a Dyslexia Canada 2025 Educational Excellence Award.
 Dyslexia Canada is looking for nominees working in a publicly funded setting who have:

 AuthorDr.
-Brian Brooks, R.Psych. is a neuropsychologist with nearly 20 years of experience providing assessments.
+Brian Brooks is a psychologist (specializing in neuropsychology) with nearly 20 years of experience providing assessments to kids, young adults, and older adults.
 Archives

 Categories |